younglim/developer.gov.sg/collections/_products/categories/analytics/analytics-gov/features.md

 AG@GCC provides GitLab and Nexus Repository for teams and agencies to share and collaborate.
 Nexus Repository allows users to get the latest versions of open-source Python/R libraries into their JupyterHub & RStudio instances with Analytics.gov.

+### Data Classification Support

+AG@GCC now supports Confidential (Cloud-Eligible), Sensitive High data for data exploitation work, up from Sensitive Normal.
+For now, agencies must connect the data sources to Analytics.gov if they are Sensitive High data.
+The mode of connection has to be API integration.

+### Connectivity with Vault

+AG@GCC is integrated with [Vault](/products/categories/data-and-apis/vault/){:target="_blank"} a central data discovery and distribution platform for WOG, allowing users to download approved data from Vault by simply running simple curl commands within JupyterHub and RStudio.
+With the new data classification and sensitivity support, users can now access Vault datasets containing up to Confidential (Cloud-Eligible), Sensitive High data from AG@GCC.